Money Expert > Life Insurance > Choosing a Will Executor

 There comes a point in most people’s lives when they want to make sure that they’re estate is in order for when they pass.
 This will involve firstly creating a will to share out possessions and also choosing someone who will oversee the process of carrying out the instructions.
 This person is known as a will executor, but how do you pick one and what criteria do you need to consider?
 We have put together a quick guide to ensure you make the right decision.

 An executor's role is to make sure that the requests that you have left in your will are carried out.
 When you have named someone as your executor in your will, they have the rights to collate all the relevant documentation relating to your estate which they submit to the government probate registry.
-Once probate has been granted they will then action all the requests which you have left in your will which includes getting in touch with organisations affected by the passing, making sure that all taxes and outstanding debts are paid as well as ensuring the recipients of the will receive what is stated.
-In cases where the property of the deceased is to be sold, the executor will decide when the best time to sell the property is to ensure the best-selling price.
+Once probate has been granted they will then action all the requests related to administering your estate, which you have left in your will which includes getting in touch with organisations affected by the passing, making sure that all taxes and outstanding debts are paid as well as ensuring the recipients of the will receive what is stated.
+In cases where the property of the deceased is to be sold, the executor's duties will include deciding when the best time to sell the property is to ensure the best-selling price.
 It’s vital that the executor is completely aware of exactly what needs to be done in the event of your death as the process can be a long one, even with all the instructions clearly laid out.

 Exactly who you decide to carry on your requests after your death is entirely up to you with the only stipulation being that they have to be 18 or over.
 There are no rules against naming a beneficiary as your executor so it can be someone named on your will.
 The more pressing question is who exactly would make a good executor when it comes to selecting someone there are generally two choices: